Along with a religious stance that posits supernatural solutions for unsolved questions of emergence, there are two major philosophical camps:

-When high frequency waves constructively interfere with other waves, the amplitude/intensity grows.
+When peaks of waves constructively interfere with other wave peaks, the combined amplitude/intensity grows.

 This elevates the general pitch, and, like a tuning fork, this shifts entity/systems (E/S) into resonance.
 The effects are continually compounded.

-When the wavelength shrinks to the Planck measurement, due to high frequency and amplitude, the waves collapse into tall vertical lines.
-Their oscillations cease.
-There is a return to stillness.
-There is no more passage of time.
-Everything occurs in the eternal moment.
+When wavelengths shrink to the Planck measurement, due to high frequency and amplitude, the waves collapse into tall vertical lines.
+Their oscillations cease and with them go the passing moments of time.

 There is a return to stillness.
 Everything/nothing, having collapsed into a single moment, exists in/as eternity.
 This is a sudden and massive state-change.
 Arising in those who have experienced this breakthrough is a desire to disabuse others of their fears, and to usher in a new world of compassion, justice and altruistic cooperation.